 In other words, could they be putting unnecessary conditions to their happiness?

-And could you be making your life harder than necessary?
+And, could you, by the same token, be making your life harder than necessary?

 It’s very likely.

-We’ve all meet the stereotypical workaholic who is so busy making a living that s/he doesn’t have a life.
+We’ve all met the stereotypical workaholic who is so busy making a living that s/he doesn’t have a life.

 Traditionally, ambitious men were the ones stealing the show, working long hours, missing their children’s birthdays and their wedding anniversaries.

 They would usually wake up one day realizing that they had missed every important landmarks of their lives and that they didn’t even know their children (who generally hated him!).

 Often, the wake-up call would be a health or marital crisis.

 You’ve probably heard a hyper-driven Superwoman say:

 – ‘If I could make partner, my life would be perfect.’

 – ‘If I only I could get this bonus, things would be amazing.’

 – ‘If I could buy those shoes, I would be so happy.’

 Except that life doesn’t work this way.

-Promotions have a funny way of bringing more workload.
+Promotions have a curious way of bringing a heavier workload.